 The application of dental sealants is an easy, inexpensive way to prevent cavities in kids’ teeth.
 At Kids Tooth Team we are here to give your kids the care they need.
-We have two office locations in Buda, TX and South Austin, TX.
+We have three office locations in Buda, TX, South Austin, TX, and Kyle!
 Here is what you need to know about dental sealants.

 Dental sealants are made of plastic resin that bonds with the tooth’s enamel and protects it from decay by keeping out acids and plaque.
 Sealants are the same color as the teeth they are applied to, so they aren’t noticeable.